 I found the most adorable eggplants at Wilson Farm.
 They're called Fairy Tale eggplants, and they are miniature and mostly purple with white stripes.
 They look like something straight out of a fairy tale.
 I can imagine them growing around Cinderella's pumpkin coach.

-I wasn't exactly sure what I wanted to do with the Fairy Tales, but after making homemade sauce for the pot roast I posted yesterday, I thought a pizza or flatbread would be a good idea.
+I wasn't exactly sure what I wanted to do with the Fairy Tale eggplants, but after making homemade sauce for the pot roast I posted yesterday, I thought a pizza or flatbread would be a good idea.
 To add extra flavor to the eggplants, I decided to toss them with za'atar and roast them before topping the flatbread with them.

 Fairy Tale Flatbread